According to Harvard Business School professor Clayton Christensen, a whopping 95% of all new products fail.

 In the process, they tend to add in all the features they see in another product.
 Frankly, it’s a recipe for disaster.

-In their minds, people think users would expect these features, because the other product like ours has them.
-Or maybe they believe if their product has all the features as the successful one, people will start using it.
+In their minds, people think users would expect these features because the other product like ours has them.
+Or maybe they believe if their product has all the features of the successful one, people will start using it.